 5. Bonner Münster

-Bonner Münster is a beautiful Roman Catholic church, built over the 11th to 13th century.
+Bonner Münster is a beautiful Roman Catholic church, built over the 11th to 13th centuries.
 Its architecture is Romanesque and somewhat unique.
-It has beautiful glass windows stained in blue colour.
+It has beautiful glass windows stained in blue color.
 The aisle pews have ornate ends.
 For a church of its size, it has a large number of sculptures.
 The organ and its pipe trumpets look lovely.
 It has four upper keyboards and a foot keyboard.
 The instrument is a complex one to play.

 What tourists liked about Bonner Münster